Mohammad Yousuf (cricketer): Retirement and subsequent return

 On 29 March 2010, Yousuf announced his retirement from international cricket, two days after the Pakistan Cricket Board imposed an indefinite ban on him.
 "I received a letter from the PCB that my staying in the team is harmful for the team, so I announce my retirement from international cricket", he said at a press conference in Karachi.
 On 27 March, Yousuf said that he had decided to retire from international cricket.
 "Yes, I have decided to retire as Pakistan player and my decision is not an emotional one", Yousuf told press agency AFP, "It's of no use playing if my playing is harmful to the team".
 He was placed under an indefinite ban by the Pakistan Cricket Board for his disciplinary problems on Pakistan's tour of Australia 2009–2010.

 On 1 August 2010, after Pakistan lost the first Test match against England at Trent Bridge, Nottingham, Yousuf was called back in the squad for the rest of the series.
 He decided not to play the second Test because of tiredness and jet lag.
 Shortly after the completion of the second test, Pakistani captain Salman Butt announced that he expected Yousuf to return for the third test.
 The selectors decided to play Yousuf in a tour match against Worcestershire just before the third Test so that his form and fitness could be checked.
 Yousuf's form check was positive, because on a day inflicted by rain he managed to score 40*.
 Yousuf then scored 56 against England in the third Test before being caught and bowled by Graeme Swann; in the process Yousuf became Swann's 100th casualty in Test cricket;the day saw a much improved performance by Pakistan as they were eventually bowled out for 308.

 In the same tour of England that summer, he participated in the Twenty20 series as well.
 Despite being considered an "old boys cricketer" and having participated in only a sole T20I in 2006 and considered one who does not slog as often (notable by the low number of sixes he has scored), Yousuf participated and scored 26 off 21 deliveries.

 His return continued well when he scored 46 in the second ODI against England.
 He consistently scored during the five-match England series as Pakistan lost 3–2.
-Yousuf was subsequently selected to play for Pakistan in all three formats against South Africa in October 2010; he was considered as an option for becoming captain but the captaincy was given Misbah-ul-Haq Yousuf's batting partner Younis Khan; however he was not selected.
+Yousuf was subsequently called up to play for Pakistan in all three formats against South Africa in October 2010; however he was not selected for any of the matches.

+Playing style

+Writing in 2020 on Pakistan's five most stylish batsmen, Shamya Dasgupta portrays Mohammad Yousuf as a rare blend of prolific scoring and aesthetic ease: a languid, supple stroke-maker with an exaggerated backlift, exceptional timing, and an unhurried rhythm that projected calm at the crease.
+He appeared to create time against the ball, turning innings into composed, flowing passages rather than scrambles for runs.
+Amid heavyweight batting line-ups, Yousuf's serenity and balance made him a distinctive, near-effortless run-machine.